 Speedball addressed the problem by developing a cleaner of its own, Speed Clean, but I find that, like Simple Green, it requires more soaking than does Awesome Orange.

-The "Media Center" on Speedball's website has an otherwise maddening on-line instruction booklet with the good suggestion of an old-school solution, Arm & Hammer's Washing Soda.
+Speedball has also offered the good suggestion of an old-school solution, Arm & Hammer's Washing Soda.
 It seems to work just about as well as Awesome Orange, if mixed double-strength: 1⁄2 cup/quart of water.

 Meanwhile, Greased Lightning has branched out with some variations, and at least one of them, called "Super Strength", is now somewhat effective, though still less so than the Washing Soda or Awesome Orange.
-By the way, Awesome comes in a more concentrated version, which is yellow, not orange, but I find it's more irritating to breathe without being significantly more effective.
+Awesome comes in a more concentrated version, which is yellow, not orange, but I find it's more irritating to breathe without really being more effective.
+Even the regular Awesome Orange can make you cough if you spritz it, so I trade out the spritzer for a pouring-type lid.